Q42/Borrel.Torture/README_SELENIUM_NODE.md

-# Installing commands for the Selenium Node
+# Install commands for the Selenium Node
 If we ever lose the image to the Selenium Nodes please execute the following commands to install a Selenium Node from scratch, this is tested on Debian 10.

 ## Selenium Grid Node